 You are elected to the Board of Governance for a period of one year, but may be re-elected as often as NUAA members continue to vote for you.
 The Board meets monthly for about two hours at the NUAA offices in Surry Hills.
 How much time you will need to spend outside of meeting time depends partly on the position you hold within the Board.
-Positions like President (and chairing the meetings), Secretary or Treasurer will be more time-consuming than being an ordinary member.
+Positions like Chair (and chairing the meetings), Secretary or Treasurer will be more time-consuming than being an ordinary member.

 However, even ordinary members need to do a certain amount of reading, or they may sit on a working party such as a membership committee to progress the Board’s work.
 From past Board members experience it is estimated that realistically, attending the monthly Board meetings, plus any sub-committees and doing the necessary reading and preparation probably takes about two hours per week.

 How to get involved

 Contact Lisa at NUAA on (02) 8354 7300 to talk about the Board, what skills you may have to offer or would like to learn, and what is involved.
 We can arrange for a Board member to give you a call back to talk about their experience.
 You can even attend a meeting as an observer and talk to members afterwards.
 If after doing your homework you decide to run for the Board, but don’t have any experience with sitting on Boards, it might be an idea to consider running as an Alternate Member, where you are in a position of learning.